Read more about our proposed Toxics Free Schools legislation for Oregon’s 2021 legislative sessions->>

-How can communities make the switch?
+How can my community make the switch?

 Why is this important?

 • Health.
 Chemicals disrupt our body’s natural functions, resulting in harm to our health.
 Pesticides can cause cancer, endocrine disruption and neurological damage.
-Recent research is revealing that the common pesticides we’re using are associated with diseases never before suspected, such as diabetes.
-For children, small exposures can have big consequences.
-It’s not about what this is exposure is going to do to you one day at a time…but what about 10, 20, 30 years down the line?
+Recent research has revealed that the common pesticides we’re using are associated with diseases never before suspected, such as diabetes.
+Scientists now know that glyphosate, the primary chemical in Roundup, can affect the genetics of offspring for several generations.

 • Climate.
 Pesticides and fertilizers are made from petroleum-based ingredients, adding to global CO2 emissions.
 They also reduce the ability of soils to store carbon by killing beneficial soil microbes.

 • Environment.
 In many cases, getting the basic ingredients of pesticides requires extensive, destructive mining for minerals like phosphate and potassium.
-Mining can permanently destroy entire landscapes and pollute water and air quality.
+Mining can permanently destroy entire landscapes and pollute water and degrade air quality.
 Manufacturing and processing facilities also poison communities by polluting their local air, soils and surface and ground water.
 This in turn can kill local wildlife and destroy local fishing and hunting opportunities.

-Success for Non Toxic Oregon
+Progress for a Non Toxic Oregon

 What Can You Do?